Diversity, Equity, and Inclusion

 What Is Bias?

-The term ‘bias related’ refers to language and/or behaviors which demonstrate bias against persons because of, but not limited to, others’ actual or perceived: race, ethnicity, national origin, religion, creed, age, gender, gender identity, gender expression, sexual orientation, body size, disability, marital status, predisposing genetic characteristics, veteran status, ex-offender status and/or socioeconomic status.
+‘Bias related’ experiences refers to language and/or behaviors which demonstrate bias against or in favor of persons because of, but not limited to, actual or perceived: race, ethnicity, national origin, religion, creed, age, gender, gender identity, gender expression, sexual orientation, body size, disability, marital status, predisposing genetic characteristics, veteran status, ex-offender status and/or socioeconomic status, shared ancestry or ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity.

 Reporting or Seeking Support